How AI remembers today. And how it should tomorrow.

 | You own the data | No — governed by their Terms of Service |

-If one day is compromised — all other days remain completely sealed.
+If one day is compromised — all other days remain completely sealed, as long as your master passphrase stays yours.

 | Feature | Cloud AI | Sanctum Elysium (Target) |